A topic from the subject of Titration in Chemistry.

 Main Concepts:

-• Weigh the solute accurately using an analytical balance.
+2. Weighing: Weigh the calculated mass of solute accurately using an analytical balance.
+Record the exact mass weighed.

-• The concentration of the standardized solution is expressed in units of molarity (M).
+3. Expression of Concentration: The concentration of the standardized solution is expressed in units of molarity (M), which represents moles of solute per liter of solution.

 Preparing standardized solutions is crucial for accurate and reliable titration experiments.
-Proper weighing, dissolving, and concentration determination techniques ensure the precision and accuracy of the results.
+Proper weighing, dissolving, and standardization techniques ensure the precision and accuracy of the results.
+Using appropriate glassware and techniques minimizes errors and ensures high-quality results.

 Preparation of Standardized Solutions for Titration